benedetz/benedetz/README.md

 ## 🌱 Currently Learning

-- AI and machine learning techniques to improve public services.
+- CAPSTONE: AI and machine learning techniques to improve the Lane Transit District.
+(Malloy, BQ, GCP, SQL, Python)
 - Full-stack development with a focus on modern web frameworks.

 ---